cschpc/isc-student-cluster-competition-2025/Proposal/ISC_members.md

   - Programming skills in Python, R, C++, Bash scripting.
 Coursework in statistics and mathematical analysis.
   - In my most recent internship as a teaching assistant developing a course, my most relevant tasks were file and image comparison (used for example numpy, OpenCV), running these comparisons in containers, parsing large data using Bash scripts and C++ to achieve a desired format, setting up an OpenSSH server on a virtual machine.
 - Additional biography: I started my bachelor's studies in computer science studies in 2023 after studying Automation Engineering for a couple of years, as I realised this was the field I was passionate about and wanted to learn more about and build my career in.
 I want to do my master's degree in either computer science or data science.
 In my free time, I enjoy reading classic literature, watching movies, and exploring new music.
 I also like running, working out, and occasionally going bouldering.

+# Henrietta Homm
+  - Title: Ms.
+  - First name: Henrietta
+  - Surname: Homm
+  - Email: henriettahomm@gmail.com
+  - University/College/High School: University of Helsinki
+  - Department: Department of Physics
+  - Year of enrollment: 2019
+  - Age: 24
+  - How will HPC help you in your academic career?
+List specific reasons for wanting to participate in the competition:
+    - I am a data science major specializing in machine learning and big data, and as such learning HPC plays a crucial part in my career aspirations.
+I wish to gain practical experience, which is often missing from university courses lacking the resources for hands-on computing, as well as network within the field.
+Additionally, I have never participated in any kind of hackathon, and this competition seems like a fun and productive kind of new experience.
+I value learning in diverse ways and aim to see and try as many new things as I can in order to broaden both my worldview and my skills.
+  - List any HPC and/or computational science experience you have (e.g. working on a university cluster with X software):
+    - For the past few years, I have worked as a research assistant at Aalto University, studying computational materials science.
+In this work, I use CSC Puhti supercomputer to run ab-initio atomistic simulations using FHI-aims code and train various machine learning models on the computed data, with the aim of predicting the physical properties of atomistic structures.
+I am interested in continuing in computational research, and would greatly benefit from learning more about HPC.
+So far, I have mainly used these software packages as black boxes, without knowing what is going on under the surface.
+In any case, my work has given me have plenty of experience in computational materials science and scientific computing in a more general sense.
+  - Additional biography:
+    - I have a Bachelor's degree in physics and am now pursuing my Master's in data science, as I got highly interested in computational science during my Bachelor's.
+Outside of school and work, I enjoy doing various arts and crafts, and playing both video games and board games.